marcoalopez/marcoalopez.github.io/Resume.md

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Earth and Planetary Science Letters*.
 Status: In review.

 **Lopez-Sanchez MA**, Demouchy S, Thoraval, C. Comment on “If not brittle: Ductile, Plastic, or Viscous?
-By Kelin Wang. _Seismological Research Letters._ Submitted in July 2021.
-Status: Accepted
+By Kelin Wang. _Seismological Research Letters._ Status: Accepted

 ### Published or in press (citable) peer-reviewed publications